 - Microsoft Excel automation takes 240 seconds (266 times slower).

-Performance example is included in the GemBox.Spreadsheet Examples, so you are free to do the test yourself and see how our component performs with the tabular data you require.
+Performance example is included in the GemBox.Spreadsheet Examples, so you are free to do the test yourself and see how our component performs with the tabular data that you require.

 Clean and easy to use API

 GemBox.Spreadsheet is a designed and developed to conform to Microsoft standards for .NET libraries.
-Caching also enables you to access worksheet in a more natural way.
+Caching also enables you to access the worksheet in a more natural way.
 For example, the same task of changing cell text orientation would be one line in GemBox.Spreadsheet:

 ws.Cells[6, 0].Style.Rotation = 30;